-For our children to gain the greatest benefit from their education it is vital that they attend regularly and that they arrive to school on time every day.
+For our children to gain the greatest benefit from their education, it is vital that they attend regularly and that they arrive at school on time every day.
 Any absence or lateness affects the pattern of a child’s schooling and regular absence will seriously affect their learning.
 Any pupil’s absence or late arrival disrupts teaching routines and affects the learning of others in the same class.

 As parents, you have a legal responsibility to ensure your child’s attendance at school.
 In line with government policy, our school does not authorise leave of absence for family holidays during term time and any requests will be automatically declined.
 If you take your child out of school for a holiday, you will be fined.

 Attendance and punctuality records are scrutinised by the Leadership Team on a weekly basis, and by the Governing Body on a termly basis.
 Persistence lateness or poor attendance will result in a referral to the Local Authority’s legal and/or social services departments.

 Reasons not to keep your child off school

 * If you or another sibling is ill